inosca/ebau/README.md

 only be started if the env var `ENABLE_PTVSD_DEBUGGER` is set to `True` in [`django/.env`](django/.env).

-### Customize api
+### Customize API

-The api should be designed the way that it can be used by any ebau project.
-For needed customization following rules apply:
+The API should be designed in a way, that allows it to be used by any eBau project.
+For needed customization, the following rules apply:

 - each permission may be mapped to a specific role in the specific project.
   In case a role may have different set of permissions than already available, introduce a new one and adjust the different views accordingly.
 - for features which may not be covered by permissions, introduce feature flags.

-For different feature flags and permissions see `APPLICATIONS` in settings.py.
+For different feature flags and permissions, see `APPLICATIONS` in settings.py.

 ## Sending email